Tuesday, March 9, 2021

 A bit of background about Yoel Halevi:

 He is an Orthodox Jew who lives in Israel, but he also takes a unique position, when it comes to the sacred name of our Creator.
 He does not adhere to the Talmudic ban on the divine name.
-He also agrees with the with the research that reveals the most ancient spelling and pronunciation of YaHuWaH.
+He also agrees with the research that the most ancient spelling and pronunciation of YaHuWaH.

 Yoel Halevi explains, (and I agree with him, having made the same analysis myself), that the meaning of the phrase “between the evenings,” meant something different in the days of the Exodus from Egypt, than it did in the days of the Second Temple era.
 Here is his quote from the article: